-Although search engines give you opportunities to be found without spending even a dime, there are millions of e-commerce websites out there.
+Although search engines give you opportunities to be found without spending any money, there are millions of eCommerce websites out there.
 Fortunately, marketing can help you drive brand awareness, grow your customer base and boost your sales.
 There is plenty of marketing techniques you can choose from to propel your sales.
-Here, we organized e-commerce marketing best practices into the
+Here, we organized eCommerce marketing best practices into the

 First step is Reaching potential customers to make them aware of your offerings.
 You can build this exposure through:

 - SEO.
-Outranking e-commerce pundits when starting out is impossible.
-Rather focus on less competitive “long-tail keywords” to rank individual products and category pages.
-Be careful not duplicating your product title tags: this would result in competing against your own pages for certain keywords.
-Each of your category page should also have a category description so they can act as bona fide landing pages.
+Outranking eCommerce pundits when starting out is impossible.
+Instead, focus on less competitive “long-tail keywords” to rank individual products and category pages.
+Be careful not to duplicate your product title tags: this would result in competing against your own pages for certain keywords.
+Each of your category pages should also have a category description so they can act as bona fide landing pages.

 - Social networks.
 Needless to say, social networks are great tools to gain traffic and interact with your audience, so leverage them!
-Link to your storefront from your social profiles, and link to your social profiles from your storefront.
+Link your social profiles to your storefront, and link your storefront back to your social profiles as well.
 This will create a virtuous circle of traffic and engagement.
 You can read more here about the

 - Affiliate marketing.
 The simplest definition of this is provided by Neil Patel.
 “Affiliate marketing is the process of earning a commission by promoting other people’s (or company’s) products.
 You find a product you like, promote it to others and earn a piece of the profit for each sale that you make.”
 This is a super efficient way to reach out to targeted audiences through a network of bloggers or influencers.